-Microsoft Azure is a cloud computing service for building and managing applications through Microsoft’s managed data centers.
-It already has a substantial user base for in-built applications, which gives Azure a competitive advantage because of the default preference.
+Microsoft Azure is a cloud computing service for building and managing applications through Microsoft’s managed service data centers.
+Microsoft already has a substantial user base for its in-built applications, which gives it a competitive advantage because of the default preference.

-Who Uses Azure: Companies like Pixar, Dell, and Xerox use Microsoft Azure to tend to cloud services needs.
-Salesforce has recently declared Microsoft Azure as its public cloud provider for its marketing cloud.
+Companies like Pixar, Dell, and Xerox use Microsoft Azure have chosen Azure as their cloud service provider.
+Salesforce has declared Microsoft Azure as its public cloud provider for its marketing cloud.

-- Azure offers Hyperscale solution that addresses the scalability issues concerning compute, storage, and memory.
+- Azure offers a Hyperscale solution that addresses the scalability issues concerning compute, storage, and memory

-- Azure apparently offers poor customer support, which, in turn, ruins the customer experience.
+- Microsoft Azure offers poor customer support, which, in turn, ruins the customer experience

-- Microsoft has high expectations from its customers as its sales strategy has always been around focusing on its already established customer base.
-They tend to overlook the challenges that the non-Microsoft customers face while using Azure.
+- Microsoft Azure has high expectations from its customers as its sales strategy has always been around focusing on its already established customer base.
+They tend to overlook the challenges that non-Microsoft customers face while using Azure

 Launch: April 2008